canonical/ubuntu-pro-client/docs/references/network_requirements.md

 # Ubuntu Pro Client network requirements

-The Ubuntu Pro Client and Ubuntu Pro services need to make network requests to certain services to function correctly.
+The Ubuntu Pro Client (`pro`) and Ubuntu Pro services need to make network requests to certain services to function correctly.

 ```{seealso}
 You can also refer to our [Proxy Configuration guide](../howtoguides/configure_proxies.md)